Summary

 20 Minute(s)

 Display slide 5.
-Instruct participants to do a self-assessment of culturally responsive classroom practices to see what areas they could work on in their classroom.
+Instruct participants to do a self-assessment of culturally responsive classroom practices to see what areas they could work on in their classrooms.
 Self-assessment can be given through Mentimeter or other similar tech tools.
 Responses should be anonymous to protect the participant’s privacy.
 While participants are taking the assessment, presenters might go over the indicators individually to help participants understand the intent behind each indicator.
 Assessment statements come from the Delta Teacher Efficacy Campaign.
 Briefly go over the results to indicate areas that the group might improve on and highlight these areas in the Explain and Extend.

 Explain